farahc123/java_upskilling/README.md

 - **unit tests**: testing that the smallest testable parts of an app (.e.g functions/methods) work correctly in isolation
 - **unit tests effectively document your code**, so they should cover all test boundaries
 - shouldn't be **any control flow logic in a test** — it should just test boundaries
+- if you are **in any doubt** about changing a test that relies on external input, **consult the product owner** -- benefits need to be weighed
 - write unit tests to test edge cases (i.e. **boundary value analysis**) because exhaustive testing is impossible
 - **boundary value analysis**: testing the boundaries of ranges (e.g. the minimum and maximum, and just outside the range) to ensure the code's logic is correct
   - example edge cases for `timeOfDay`: ![alt text](image-1.png)